-- The Blueprint for Youth Justice in the ACT 2012-2022 provides strategic direction for reform of the youth justice system to improve outcomes for young people.
-The 10-year strategy focuses on reducing youth crime by addressing the underlying causes and promoting early intervention, prevention and diversion of young people from the youth justice system. - A Blueprint for Youth Justice Taskforce was established in 2017 to consider priorities for ongoing reform over the final five years of the Blueprint.
+• The Blueprint for Youth Justice in the ACT 2012-2022 provides strategic direction for reform of the youth justice system to improve outcomes for young people.
+The 10-year strategy focuses on reducing youth crime by addressing the underlying causes and promoting early intervention, prevention and diversion of young people from the youth justice system.

+- A Blueprint for Youth Justice Taskforce was established in 2017 to consider priorities for ongoing reform over the final five years of the Blueprint.
 The Taskforce final report was released in May 2019.
 This final report summarises achievements in youth justice in the ACT over the past six years and identifies 10 focus areas to achieve better outcomes for children and young people over the final four years of the Blueprint.
-The Government response to the Taskforce's report was released in November 2019. - Child and Youth Protection Services is an integrated service model combining the statutory functions of both care and protection and youth justice systems, to support children, young people and their families who require a care and/or justice response.
-Child and Youth Protection Services operates under a single-case management policy for young people involved with the youth justice system. - The ACT's child protection and youth justice system operates within a trauma-informed and therapeutic practice approach, based on an understanding of the neurological, biological, psychological and social effects of trauma on a young person.
-This approach seeks to prevent escalation of anti-social or offending behaviour and is respectful of young people's histories, experience, needs, culture and aspirations. - A Step Up for Our Kids Out of Home Care Strategy 2015-2020 (Strategy) was designed to stem the rate of children entering out of home care through new placement prevention and reunification services; improve outcomes for children and young people in care; and place children and young people with permanent alternative families in a timely manner.
-The overarching principle of the Strategy was to develop a therapeutic, trauma-informed system.
-In 2021, the Community Services Directorate, in consultation with service users including young people, families, carers and Aboriginal and Torres Strait Islander community members, is developing the next stage of the ACT Government's out of home care strategy that will provide a platform for service delivery across the next ten years.
-The next stage will build on the work that has occurred, with the priority remaining to improve outcomes for vulnerable and at risk children and young people and focus on reducing the over representation of Aboriginal and Torres Strait Islander children and young people. - The ACT Aboriginal and Torres Strait Islander Agreement 2019-2028 establishes 10 action plans for Aboriginal and Torres Strait Islander communities to actively influence and participate in social, economic and cultural life.
-The agreement was developed in partnership by the ACT Government and the ACT Aboriginal and Torres Strait Islander Elected Body. - The Disability Justice Strategy 2019-2029 aims to achieve equity and inclusion for people with disability in the justice system.
-The strategy focuses on the safety and rights of people

-- with disability, the responsiveness of the justice system and how we achieve and measure change. - The Early Support initiative is a 10-year reform of the human services system to enhance wellbeing through increased early support across key areas: health; education; justice and community safety; and community services.
+The Government response to the Taskforce's report was released in November 2019. - Child and Youth Protection Services is an integrated service model combining the statutory functions of the care and protection and youth justice systems, to support children, young people and their families who require a care or justice response.
+Child and Youth Protection Services operates under a single-case management policy for young people involved with the youth justice system. - A Step Up for Our Kids: One Step Can Make a Lifetime of Difference (Out of Home Care Strategy 2015-2020) provides enhanced understanding of, and responses to, long-term trauma through exposure to childhood abuse and neglect. - The ACT Aboriginal and Torres Strait Islander Agreement 2019-2028 establishes 10 action plans for Aboriginal and Torres Strait Islander communities to actively influence and participate in social, economic and cultural life.
+The new agreement was developed in partnership by the ACT Government and the ACT Aboriginal and Torres Strait Islander Elected Body. - The Disability Justice Strategy 2019-2029 aims to achieve equity and inclusion for people with disability in the justice system.
+The strategy focuses on the safety and rights of people with, the responsiveness of the justice system and how we achieve and measure change. - The Early Support initiative is a 10-year reform of the human services system to enhance wellbeing through increased early support across key areas: health; education; justice and community safety; and community services.

-The Community Services Directorate is responsible for providing youth justice services in the ACT.
+The Community Services Directorate is responsible for providing youth justice services in the Australian Capital Territory.
 These services include the Bimberi Youth Justice Centre (Bimberi); youth justice case management; and the After-Hours Crisis Service.